sagarpatel288/kotlinDSAWithIntellijIdea/docs/dataStructures/courses/uc/module04hashTables/10universalFamilyOfHashFunctions.md

 ## Expectations

 * The hash function must be deterministic.
-* Uniform distribution of the keys (input) to get less collisions.
+* Uniform distribution of the keys (input) to get fewer collisions.

 ## Background